Blue (English group): 2012–2019: Roulette and Colours

-On 16 May the band released "Without You" as the second single from the album only in Germany, Swiss and Austria.
+On 16 May, the band released "Without You" as the second single from the album only in Germany, Swiss and Austria.
 The music video premiered the same day.
 "Break My Heart" was released as the third single from the album on 29 June for radio premiere and 5 August 2013 for digital download.
 The single was released as official single only in Germany and promotional radio single on United Kingdom.
 The music video was premiered on 18 August.
 Blue starred in their own TV programme on ITV2 called Blue Go Mad in Ibiza, which followed the band as they ran their own bar out in Ibiza.
 Little did they know that they were being pranked, everybody involved with the bar excluding Blue themselves were actors who purposely made things as awkward as possible.

 In November 2014, Blue announced they had signed a two-album record deal with Sony Music, starting with their fifth studio album Colours released on 9 March 2015.
 The album underperformed, which resulted in the band being dropped by the record label in April.
 Blue then embarked on a 16-date tour around the United Kingdom during March and April 2015.
 On 9 May 2015 Blue performed at VE Day 70: A Party to Remember in Horse Guards Parade, London, dressed as World War II RAF officers.
 In summer 2017 the group started recording their next album, but the project was canceled when Sony Music did not renew the contract.
 After that, the band decided only to go on tour for the next few years, alternating with his solo projects – Antony Costa and James focused on the acting career and Ryan and Webbe released solo songs.
-In 2019 the band said they had no plans to release new material, only tours.
+In 2019, the band said they had no plans to release new material; they intended to only tour.